Flipped non-associative polynomial rings and the Cayley-Dickson construction

-\begin{definition}[Flipped non-associative polynomial ring] Let $S$ be a non-associative polynomial ring over an additive group $A$ defined by the collection of biadditive maps $\ell_{m,n;k}$ ($m,n,k\in\mathbb{N}$) satisfying \eqref{eq:prod-general}.
-The \emph{flipped non-associative polynomial ring of $S$} is defined to be the non-associative polynomial ring $S^{\fl}$ over $A$ defined by the collection of biadditive maps $\ell_{m,n;k}\circ \tau^n$ ($m,n,k\in\mathbb{N}$). \end{definition}
+\begin{definition}[Flipped non-associative polynomial ring] Let $S$ be a non-associative polynomial ring over a non-associative ring $R$, defined by a collection of additive maps $\ell_{m,n;i}$ ($m,n,k\in\mathbb{N}$) satisfying \eqref{eq:prod-general}.
+The \emph{flipped non-associative polynomial ring of $S$}, written $S^{\fl}$, is the additive group $S$ equipped with the multiplication defined by \eqref{eq:prod-flipped}. \end{definition}

-\begin{remark} There is a resemblance between flipped non-associative polynomial rings and opposite rings that does not only concern notation.
-For instance, as $\tau^n\circ\tau^n=\id_{A\times A}$, so $(S^{\fl})^{\fl}=S$, similarly to $(S^{\op})^{\op}=S$ for the opposite ring $S^{\op}$ of $S$. \end{remark} We now apply the notion of flipped non-associative polynomial rings to the class of generalized polynomial rings introduced in \autoref{subsec:non-assoc-ore}.
+We now apply the notion of flipped non-associative polynomial rings to the class of generalized polynomial rings introduced in \autoref{subsec:non-assoc-ore}.

 \begin{definition}[Flipped generalized polynomial ring] The flipped non-associative polynomial ring $R[X;\sigma,\delta]^{\fl}$ of a generalized polynomial ring $R[X;\sigma,\delta]$ over a non-associative ring $R$ is called a \emph{flipped generalized polynomial ring over $R$}. \end{definition}